wikipathways/pvjs/README.md

 B. Add the wikipathways pvjs repo as a remote named "wikipathways," if you have not already done so:

 ```
-$ cd ~/Sites/pvjs/ #use the location where the pvjs directory is actually located on your computer
 $ git remote add wikipathways https://github.com/wikipathways/pvjs.git
 ```